How to get to Bobs Lake

 Bobs Lake is located in Ontario, 1 hr 40 minutes from Ottawa, 45 minutes from Kingston, 3 – 3 1/2 hours from Toronto.
 It is a 7 hour drive from Philadelphia and a 3 hour drive from Syracuse.
 There is an airport in Kingston, 45 minutes from the cottage.
 You can also fly to Ottowa and it is a 1 hr 40 minute drive to the cottage.

-(Follow these directions if you are going to the Great House, Eagle House, Lake House, or the Little House)
+(Follow these directions if you are going to the Great House, Eagle House, Lake House, or the Little House.
+Click on “Driving Directions to Badour Island Retreat” if you’re heading to the island property.)

-Important Note: When crossing into Canada and back into the United States, travelers must show picture ID and Passport.
+Important Note: When crossing into Canada and back into the United States, travelers must show passport.

 - North on 81 — cross the border beyond Watertown.